 Sunday, February 3, 2019

-CN/GTW St. Clair Tunnels at Port Huron, MI
+CN/GTW St. Clair Tunnels between Port Huron, MI and Sarnia, ON

 (Bridge Hunter; HAER; Port Huron Portals Satellite; Sarnia Portals Satellite)